luxonis/luxonis-ml/luxonis_ml/data/README.md

 }
 ```

 By default, we support most augmentations from the `albumentations` library.
-You can find the full list of augmentations and their parameters in the {% link href="https://albumentations.ai/docs/api_reference/augmentations/" %}Albumentations documentation{% /link %}.
+You can find the full list of augmentations and their parameters in the [Albumentations](https://albumentations.ai/docs/api_reference/augmentations/)documentation.

 On top of that, we provide a handful of custom batch augmentations: